AdityaCoppisetti/robotic-arm/journal.md

 this wont be the frontend.
 the front end is going to be a screen with the glossy keycaps so lets design that as that will house the raspberry pi aswell

+i totally forgot i have to add the wiring for limit switches aswell